latchbio/latch/docs/source/basics/writing_dockerfiles.md

-When writing different tasks, defining distinct containers for each task increases workflow performance by reducing the size of the container scheduled on kubernetes.
-It also helps with code organization by only associating dependency installation code with the task that strictly needs it.
+When writing different tasks, defining distinct containers for each task increases workflow performance by reducing the size of the container scheduled on Kubernetes.
+It also helps with code organization by only associating dependencies with the tasks that need them.

 You can write different Dockerfiles and associate them to tasks by passing their paths to the task definition.
-When registering a workflow with multiple containers, it is important to realize that each container will be built with every registration, which could slow development.
+When registering a workflow with multiple containers, note that each container will be rebuilt, which can slow down development.

 ```
 @small_task(dockerfile=Path(__file__).parent.parent / "DockerfileMultiQC")
+def sample_task(int: a) -> str:
+    return str(a)
 ```

 A full example:

 ```
+# assemble.py

 import subprocess
 from pathlib import Path

 from latch import small_task
 from latch.types import LatchFile

-@small_task
+@small_task(dockerfile=Path(__file__) / "Dockerfile")
 def assembly_task(read1: LatchFile, read2: LatchFile) -> LatchFile:

     # A reference to our output.